kundajelab/deeplift/README.md

 #Convert a keras sequential model
 import deeplift
 from deeplift.conversion import keras_conversion as kc
-#MxtsMode defines the method for computing importance scores.
+#NonlinearMxtsMode defines the method for computing importance scores.
 Other supported values are:
 #Gradient, DeconvNet, GuidedBackprop and GuidedBackpropDeepLIFT (a hybrid of GuidedBackprop and DeepLIFT where
 #negative multipliers are ignored during backpropagation)
 deeplift_model = kc.convert_sequential_model(
                     keras_model,
-                    mxts_mode=deeplift.blobs.MxtsMode.DeepLIFT)
+                    mxts_mode=deeplift.blobs.NonlinearMxtsMode.DeepLIFT)

 #Specify the index of the layer to compute the importance scores of.
 #In the example below, we find scores for the input layer, which is idx 0 in deeplift_model.get_layers()